-The CHW synthesis (paper due soon) examines CHWs’ experiences and roles during COVID-19, the effects of COVID-19 on their routine service delivery, challenges experienced and support provided.
+The CHW synthesis (paper due soon but in the meantime read a blog post on the work and initial findings here) examines CHWs’ experiences and roles during COVID-19, the effects of COVID-19 on their routine service delivery, challenges experienced and support provided.
 The governance synthesis focuses on the effectiveness of coordination structures and cross-sector partnerships for emergency response.
 Through these syntheses, we aim to provide lessons on how to support an effective CHW role, strengthen coordination and build partnerships as part of enhancing resilience capacities in fragile and shock prone settings.

 Overall research question: what can we learn from research on community health workers’ roles during COVID-19 about building resilience capacities in fragile and shock prone settings?

 1. What roles have CHWs played in the COVID-19 response, including vaccine delivery?

 • What support was provided to enable CHWs’ roles in the COVID-19 response, and how effective was this support?

 • What challenges did CHWs experience in relation to COVID-19 response activities, and what led to these difficulties?

 2. How has CHWs’ routine service delivery been affected by COVID-19?

 • What adaptations have enabled continued service delivery?